pinionai/pinionai-streamlit-agent/docs/GCPDeploy.md

 ### Important Note: Vertex AI Service Agent Permissions

-For PinionAI Studio RAG file ingestion (`rag.import_files()`) to succeed, the **Vertex AI Service Agent** (a Google-managed service account) must have permission to read files from your Google Cloud Storage bucket.
+For PinionAI Studio RAG file import to succeed, the **Vertex AI Service Agent** (a Google-managed service account) must have permission to read files from your Google Cloud Storage bucket.

 This permission is usually granted automatically when you enable the Vertex AI API.
 However, if you encounter `Permission Denied` errors during ingestion, ensure the Vertex AI Service Agent has the `Storage Object Viewer` (`roles/storage.objectViewer`) role on your project.

-### 8. Access Your Application
+### 7. Access Your Application

 Once the deployment is complete, you can access your Streamlit application by navigating to the **Service URL** provided in the command-line output.
+If you want to use a domain name, you will need to create a CNAME with your domain provider that points to this Service URL.
+However at this time, Google does not recommend this for production services.

+- Cloud Run domain mappings are in the preview launch stage.
+Due to latency issues, they are not production-ready and are not supported at General Availability.
+At the moment, this option is not recommended for production services.

-### 9. Maintain 'Always On' Service
+### 8. Maintaining 'Always Ready' Service

 To keep a Cloud Run server running without it shutting down due to inactivity, you must set a minimum number of instances to maintain a warm, ready state even when there's no traffic, or use manual scaling to keep a specific number of instances running all the time.
 You should also ensure your application is configured for instance-based billing to support potential background activities and not rely on scaling to zero.

 1. **Configure minimum instances.**

-run gcloud CLI:
+Change the gcloud run deploy ${IMAGE_NAME} command above, and include --cpu-boost \ flag when deploying

+_OR_

 ```bash
 gcloud run services update SERVICE_NAME --min-instances=1

 ```

-OR
+_OR_

 - Navigate to your Cloud Run service: in the Google Cloud console.
 - Edit the service.
 - Adjust the "Minimum number of instances" setting: to a value greater than zero.
 This tells Cloud Run to keep at least that many instances running, even when they are idle.
 - Save the changes: to deploy the updated configuration.

+2. **USE CPU boost**

+You can use CPU boost tag to double CPU effort for the first 10 seconds.
+This helps speed the application startup when running a cold start.

+Change the gcloud run deploy ${IMAGE_NAME} command above, and set the flag --min-instances 1 \ when deploying

-2. **Consider CPU always allocated** Additionally, this feature ensures that a container instance's CPU is fully available for background processing, not just during request handling.
+3. **Consider CPU always allocated** Additionally, this feature ensures that a container instance's CPU is fully available for background processing, not just during request handling.
 It is typically used in combination with minimum instances.

 - In Google Cloud Console: In the service editor, navigate to the Container, networking, security section.
 In the Container tab, select CPU is always allocated.
 - In gcloud CLI: